 Thanks to the dedicated efforts of thousands of health workers, traditional and religious leaders, parents and country leaders, African nations have immunized hundreds of millions of children across the 47 countries in the WHO African region with polio vaccines and strengthened surveillance networks to detect and immediately respond to any lingering traces of the virus.
 Nigeria was the last country on the continent to be certified wild poliovirus-free.

 Since 1988, polio cases worldwide have decreased by 99.9%

-UNICEF and partners in the Global Polio Eradication Initiative — including Rotary International and the Bill & Melinda Gates Foundation — have worked together to end polio worldwide.
-Since 1988, polio cases have decreased by 99.9 percent.
-With the African region's wild polio-free certification, five of the six WHO regions — representing more than 90 percent of the world's population — are now free of the wild poliovirus.
+UNICEF and partners in the Global Polio Eradication Initiative (GPEI) — including Rotary International and the Bill & Melinda Gates Foundation — are working together to end polio worldwide.
+Since UNICEF and Rotary International began their partnership in 1988, polio cases have decreased by 99.9 percent.
+Just 176 polio cases were confirmed worldwide in 2019, down from about 1,000 cases per day in the 1980s.

 In Pakistan and Afghanistan, vaccination campaigns interrupted by COVID-19 have resumed